 Some of the options that can be used with Star'Ex are described below.

 Part 4.1: Use a Lhires III slit

 Designing a spectrograph like Star'Ex is a matter of compromise.
 In part 3 (see video) I showed that this instrument can observe stars with a slit of only 10 microns wide.
 The performance in spectral resolution is then remarkable (close to R = 40,000).
-But however on one condition: that the telescope is of short focal length (and of small diameter).
-As soon as the focal length approaches 1 meter, the slit blocks too much of the light rays before they reach the detector due to the enlargement of the image spot induced by turbulence or tracking errors. .
+But however on one condition: use of short focal length telescope (and relatively modest diameter).
+As soon as the focal length approaches one meter, the slit blocks too much of the light rays before they reach the detector due to the enlargement of the image spot induced by turbulence or tracking errors. .

-This is where the trade-off comes in: you have to sacrifice a bit of spectral finesse to compensate for the flow of photons into Star'Ex.
+This is where the trade-off comes in: you have to sacrifice a bit of spectral finesse to compensate for increase photons flux into Star'Ex.
 The solution is simple: you have to use a slit larger than 10 microns.
 You can't have it all simultaneously.

-To do this, I chose to use the set of slots provided for the Lhires III and LISA spectrographs from the Shelyak company.
-These slots can be ordered from the latter company.
-They are based on the same principle as the 10 micron slit in your possession, with high precision screen printing in a layer of chrome, all done on a thin glass slide.
-Your only job is to print a specific support ring that replaces the current support ring .
+To do this, I chose to use the set of slits provided for the Lhires III and LISA spectrographs from the Shelyak company.
+These slits can be ordered from the latter company.
+They are based on the same principle as the 10 microns slit in your possession for Sol’Ex, with high precision photolithography etched on a thin chrome layer (the substrate is a thin transparent glass blade) .
+Shelyak references of available slits: SE0116 (recommanded), SE0122, SE0194.
+Your only job is to print a specific support ring that replaces the current Sol’Ex support ring .

 The STL files (slit support and two flanges) of the parts allowing the use of the Shelyak Liters III slots can be downloaded by clicking on the following link: fente_kit..

 How to mount and adjust these slits is explained in the video below.